 Washable pouch pants designed to be use with insert pads – the pouch securely holds the reusable or disposable pad to provide comfort, confidence and discretion.
 Pouches are situated in underwear specifically for male or female bodies.

-Waterproof pants or wraps – can used over mesh support pants and disposable pads or all in one disposable continence pants, and can be used for both urinary and bowel incontinence.
+Waterproof pants or wraps – can be used over mesh support pants and disposable pads or all in one disposable continence pants, and can be used for both urinary and bowel incontinence.
 You don’t need to change the waterproof pants/wrap every time you change a pad providing the waterproof pants or wrap remain clean.

 Absorbencies vary between products, so consider your circumstances when considering continence purchases.
 Suppliers may be able to offer advice on the products they stock, but for specialist advice it is best to speak to a continence specialist or a doctor.